Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

-\item{(4)} \, As mentioned in Section \ref{sec:processes}, if we consider the Hemitian matrix-valued process $(M^{\rm H}(t))_{t \geq 0}$ the eigenvector-overlap matrix is identically equal to the identity matrix; $\cO^{\rm H}(t) \equiv I$, $t \geq 0$.
+\item{(4)} \, As mentioned in Section \ref{sec:processes}, if we consider the Hermitian matrix-valued process $(M^{\rm H}(t))_{t \geq 0}$ the eigenvector-overlap matrix is identically equal to the identity matrix; $\cO^{\rm H}(t) \equiv I$, $t \geq 0$.
 That is,

 In order to understand such significant difference between the system of SDEs in the non-Hermitian case, $(M(t))_{t \geq 0}$, studied in this paper and the system of \eqref{eq:Dyson} and \eqref{eq:Dyson2} in the Hermitian case, $(M^{\rm H}(t))_{t \geq 0}$, intermediate processes between these two cases should be studied.
-Recently, one of the present authors \cite{Yab20} introduced the matrix-valued BM with a parameter $\tau \in [-1,1]$, $(M^{(\tau)}(t))_{t \geq 0}$, which interpolates the two matrix-valued BMs, which can be regarded as a dynamical extension of the Girko ensembles \cite{Gir85,KS11,SCSS88}.
-There the cross-variations of the increments of the elements of $M^{\tau}(t)$ are given by
+Recently, one of the present authors \cite{Yab20} introduced the matrix-valued stochastic process with a parameter $\tau \in [-1,1]$, $(M^{(\tau)}(t))_{t \geq 0}$, which interpolates the two matrix-valued BMs.
+This process can be regarded as a dynamical extension of the Girko ensembles of random matrices \cite{Gir85,KS11,SCSS88}.
+There the cross-variations of the increments of the elements of $M^{(\tau)}(t)$ are given by